 The ring, or handle, provides you with a drool free grip used when you need to remove the pacifier from your baby’s mouth.

 Many parents have their own name for their baby’s pacifier.

-And that is just a few of the more commonly used names.
+And these are just a few of the more commonly used names.
 Your baby may even give the pacifier his own name as he learns to pronounce words and sounds.

-Your baby may provide you with clues that the time is right introduce a pacifier.
+Your baby may provide you with clues that the time is right to introduce a pacifier.